 Jo Anne Miller Executive Director

 During Brook Hill’s early years Jo Anne was amazed at how these rescue horses healed with the help of staff, volunteers and youth.
 The horses were able to go on and lead productive lives, and the children involved grew into strong, confident, caring adults.
 Combining rescue and therapeutic riding created a win-win situation for both horses and people.
 In 2011, Jo Anne joined with PATH International and became a Registered Riding Instructor and an Equine Specialist in Mental Health and Learning, allowing Brook Hill to grow its educational and therapeutic programs.
 Jo Anne has spoken at many national and international industry conferences and provided webinars in both Equine Welfare and Equine Assisted Therapies.
 She has spoken at the Homes for Horses Coalition Conference, and has presented her research at the International Association of Human-Animal Interaction Organizations conference, the Horses in Therapy and Education in Dublin, Ireland, and at PATH International regional and international conferences.
-She has also served on many national committees, including the Equine Welfare Committee for PATH International, and co-founded the Virginia Alliance for Equine Rescue Organizations.
-Today, in keeping with the farm’s mission of education, Jo Anne teaches two college courses in conjunction with Randolph College, serves on the Virginia Tech Equine Education Advisory Board, and the Virginia Horse Central District Horse Council.
-And, each year, she coaches at least one of the at-risk youth to qualify for the United States Pony Club Championships in Show Jumping!
+She has also served on many national committees, including the Equine Welfare Committee for PATH International, serves on the Virginia Horse Industry Board, the EQUUS committee for equine welfare, and co-founded the Virginia Alliance for Equine Rescue Organizations.
+Today, in keeping with the farm’s mission of education, Jo Anne is an adjunct professor of equine science at Randolph College, serves on the Virginia Tech Equine Education Advisory Board, and the Virginia Horse Central District Horse Council.
+In her spare time she coaches the Brook Hill Farm show jumping team!

 Tracy Russler Assistant Director

 Anna comes to Brook Hill from Alabama and started working with horses early in her childhood.
 She worked at another stable prior to joining our staff, and has a retired mare who lives back in her home state.
 Anna earned her degree in Psychology with a focus in counseling, and serves as Brook Hill Farm’s youth support during their riding lessons and in the classroom.
 She also works closely with the veterinarian and is in charge of all medical treatments at the farm.
-And, in her free time, she is the Volunteer Coordinator!
 None of us could do our jobs without this wonderful asset to our staff, as we rely on her in so many places!

 Dr. Martha Moses Veterinarian

 Dr. Moses has been a valuable part of the team since its inception.
 A graduate of Virginia Tech, she brings her veterinary, acupuncture and chiropractic skills to help in healing the horses.
-Of course, a visit from Martha is not complete without her canine companion Charlie.
+We all have wonderful memories of Charlie, Martha’s canine companion.

 Richard joins the team bringing consistent, quality hoof care to the horses.
 He is a graduate of the Eastern School of Farriery, and he did his internship with the best – Bud Caudy.
 He started his own business in 1994, and has been a reputable farrier in the Lynchburg area ever since.